Are you looking for high-quality knitting books that will teach you interesting knitting techniques or give you lovely knitting patterns to work on?

 Learn More About Japanese Knitting by Michiyo

-These are just a few of the knitting books we’ve reviewed here at Knittingcrochetcrafts.com.
-We’re always in search of fantastic new knitting books, and we’re updating this page frequently with new reviews.
-Please be sure to subscribe to our knitting and crochet newsletter if you want to be alerted about even more fantastic knitting books as they become available.
+These are just a few of the knitting books I’ve reviewed here at Knittingcrochetcrafts.com.
+I’m always in search of fantastic new knitting books, and I update this page frequently with new reviews.
+Please be sure to subscribe to my knitting, crochet and crafts newsletter if you want to be alerted about even more fantastic knitting books as they become available.

 Related Resources